joshcastle/blog/2019/11/Nashville12MileStarCourse.md

 We gathered our team, Ruck Funning, and carpooled to what we believed to be the start point.
 Ended up being about a 3/4 of a mile away, so we got a nice warm up before which was welcomed on a cool morning, especially in the shade.
 Found the large group at a shelter by the lake.

-We checked in and weighed rucks and went over the basics.
-At noon each group leader would get the waypoints and the 5 hour timer would start.
+We checked in, weighed rucks, and went over the basics.
+At noon each group leader received the waypoints and the 5 hour timer start3e.
 We had downloaded the [Road Warrior App](https://www.roadwarrior.app/) to plug in our waypoints to get the most efficient order to hit them in.
-We took a chance with the free version knowing that the 12 miler would likely fall under the 8 stop max the app did before requiring payment.
+We took a chance with the free version knowing that the 12 miler would likely fall under the 8 stop max the app had before requiring payment.
 We were right and only had 4 points to hit.
 We quickly plugged the points in and got our order before snapping a picture at the start point.
-At this point Star Courses were texting pictures to a phone number instead of using instagram.
+We used Google Maps to navigate to points after we knew the most efficient route.
+At this point in time Star Courses were texting pictures to a phone number instead of using instagram.

 Waypoint List
 ![waypoints](IMG_20191102_120249.jpg)